Kidnapping of Wang Xing: Rescue

-On January 6, after arriving in Bangkok, Jiajia immediately went to the Chinese embassy in Thailand and the local police station to report the case, and officially opened an investigation into Wang Xing's disappearance.
+On January 6, after arriving in Bangkok, Jiajia immediately went to the Chinese embassy in Thailand and the local police station to report the case, and officially opened an investigation into Wang's disappearance.
 The case attracted great attention from the Thai authorities.
-That night, Thai television channel Channel 7 released a statement that Wang Xing had been found.
-However, Tak Province Police Chief Major General Samrit Ekamol claimed in a report that preliminary investigations showed that Wang Xing went to Myanmar voluntarily and was not kidnapped, threatened or forced.
+That night, Thai television channel Channel 7 released a statement that Wang had been found.
+However, Tak Province Police Chief Major General Samrit Ekamol claimed in a report that preliminary investigations showed that Wang went to Myanmar voluntarily and was not kidnapped, threatened or forced.

-On January 7, after negotiations between the Thai, Myanmar officials and Karen National Army, Wang Xing was handed over at the Thai-Myanmar Friendship Bridge.
-According to reports, Karen National Army deputy commander Major Tin Win (Note: Given by Thai sources as Major Maung Win) said that Wang Xing had told him that he was going to Myanmar to visit his relatives in Shwe Kokko.
+On January 7, after negotiations between the Thai, Myanmar officials and Karen National Army, Wang was handed over at the Thai-Myanmar Friendship Bridge.
+According to reports, Karen National Army deputy commander Major Tin Win (Note: Given by Thai sources as Major Maung Win) said that Wang had told him that he was going to Myanmar to visit his relatives in Shwe Kokko.

-After crossing the border back into Thailand, with his head shaven and wearing white shirt and shorts, he was interviewed by authorities at the Tak Province Immigration Checkpoint.
+After crossing the border back into Thailand, with his head shaven and wearing a white shirt and shorts, he was interviewed by authorities at the Tak Province Immigration Checkpoint.
 During the interview, Wang recounted his experience of being abducted by the scam group to Apollo Park.
-Lieutenant General Thatchai Pitaneelabutr, Inspector General of the National Police, said that the rescue of Wang Xing was the result of cooperation between China and Thailand.
-Wang Xing subsequently arrived at Don Mueang International Airport at 7 pm the same day, and expressed his thanks to the police in English to the media present, and at the prompt of Thai officials repeated his thanks in Chinese, emphasizing that "he wishes to return to Thailand" and that "Thailand is very safe".
+Lieutenant General Thatchai Pitaneelabutr, Inspector General of the National Police, said that the rescue of Wang was the result of cooperation between China and Thailand.
+Wang subsequently arrived at Don Mueang International Airport at 7 pm the same day, and expressed his thanks to the police in English to the media present.
 At 10 p.m, he was further processed at the Thailand Victim Identification and Referral Centre in Don Muang.

-On January 11, Wang Xing returned to China.
+On January 11, Wang returned to China.